 Anyone enrolled with a Design course or employed at Weitzman School of Design may receive a Design account.
 The Design account is used to access lab computers in Design-managed buildings (click here for a map), as well as network services, FortiClient remote access, equipment reservations, and our printing services.

 - Your Design password requires at least 12 alphanumeric characters, upper and lower case characters, and at least one symbol.

-- To reset your Design account password, you must first be enrolled in our Self-Service Password Reset system.
-If you haven't enrolled and are locked out, please contact Design ITS.
+- To reset your Design account password and are locked out, please contact Weitzman ITS.

 - Five failed attempts at logging in with your Design account will temporarily lock your account for 15 minutes.
 This will automatically be unlocked after 15 minutes.